Skip to content

 npx lingo.dev@latest show locale targets

-1. Always commit the i18n.lock file.
-It helps Lingo.dev track translation changes.
+1. Version Control: Always commit your i18n.lock file to track translation changes

 bash